exonum/exonum-doc/src/advanced/services/anchoring.md

 ### LECT

 Every anchoring transaction should spent a previous anchoring tx.
-By a multiple reasons such a transaction can not be defined determenistically; thus, it is an object for validators' consensus.
+By a multiple reasons such a transaction cannot be defined deterministically; thus, it is an object for validators' consensus.

 Every validator defines which transaction should be spend in its opinion.
 Such transaction is called Last Expected Correct Transaction (LECT).
-LECT of all validators are publicated in the Exonum blockchain.
+LECT of all validators are publicized in the Exonum blockchain.
 While creating a new anchoring transaction, the network chooses common LECT (which is selected by validators' supermajority) and spend its change output.

 Every validator should refresh its LECT with a custom schedule.
 To get new LECT, the validator uses [bitcoin node's](#bitcoin-node) API.
 New LECT must have the following properties: